-The NZ Diploma in Christian Studies (Level 5) can be studied full-time for a year, or part-time over three years, from anywhere in New Zealand!
-This diploma is designed to build a deep biblical foundation in your life, and prepare you for a lifetime of Christian ministry and influence in your workplace.
-A blended approach is used with students learning through a mixture of: block courses spaced throughout the year, individual tutor contact, work based learning and online learning.
+The NZ Diploma in Christian Studies (Level 5) can be studied full-time for one year, or part-time over three years, from anywhere in New Zealand!
+This Christian Leadership course is designed to build a deep biblical foundation for your life, and prepare you for a lifetime of Christian ministry and influence in your workplace.
+A blended approach is used with students engaging through a mixture of: block courses spaced throughout the year, individual tutor contact, work based learning and online learning.

-The full-time option consists of six core papers delivered around block courses, plus a ministry internship in your local church or Christian organisation working 15 hours per week (Minimum 500 hours over the year).
+The full-time option consists of six core papers delivered around block courses, plus a ministry internship in your local church or Christian organisation working 12-15 hours per week.

 The part-time option allows you to receive the same powerful teaching as the full-time option, but with minimal disruption to your employment.
 This part-time option consists of 8 papers delivered at block courses over three years.

 You can study from anywhere in New Zealand, as the only class time required is in these block courses where students will travel from all across the country to meet and receive quality teaching from our amazing lecturers.
 The weekend block courses run from Friday lunchtime until Monday lunchtime (North Island) and Thursday to Saturday (South Island).
 These block courses will give you in-depth biblical and theological understanding, without having to learn everything out of textbooks.
 You will also be developed in ministry skills such as preaching and leadership.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.